-It was recently announced that the annual ‘Running of the Bulls’ festival in Pamplona has been suspended this year due to Coronavirus.
-The People for the Ethical Treatment of Animals (PETA) organisation then sent a letter to the Mayor of Pamplona, Enrique Maya Miranda, offering the city €250,000 if it agreed to permanently end the bull-running and subsequent bullfights.
+The annual ‘Running of the Bulls’ festival in Pamplona normally starts on 7 July but this year was suspended due to Coronavirus.
+Back in April, the People for the Ethical Treatment of Animals (PETA) organisation sent a letter to the Mayor of Pamplona, Enrique Maya Miranda, offering the city €250,000 if it agreed to permanently end the bull-running and subsequent bullfights.

-Here we publish an opinion piece by Elisa Allen, director of PETA UK.
+Here is an opinion piece by Elisa Allen, director of PETA UK (first published 24 April).

 Opinion: why bullfights should stay cancelled after Covid-19